ChrisRicca/tanooki-ios-learning-spring-2015/README.md

 (These are the instructions for setting up a public repository, which is recommended)

 * Create a fork of this repository under your own github account (button is currently on the upper right of the page)
-* On the page for your fork, copy the HTTPS Clone URL (should look like `https://github.com/YourGithubUsername/tanooki-ios-learning-spring-2015.git`)
+* On the page for your fork, copy the SSH Clone URL (should look like `git@github.com:YourGithubUsername/tanooki-ios-learning-spring-2015.git`)
 * In your terminal, type the following commands (here's a basic [guide](https://mattwilcox.net/archives/a-very-basic-introduction-to-the-command-line-terminal-and-shell/) if you're just getting started):
 * `cd place/you/want/to/do/your/work`
-* `git clone https://github.com/YourGithubUsername/tanooki-ios-learning-spring-2015.git` (replace with your URL)
+* `git clone git@github.com:YourGithubUsername/tanooki-ios-learning-spring-2015.git` (replace with your URL)
 * `cd tanooki-ios-learning-spring-2015`
 * `mkdir textbook_work/firstname_lastname` (please replace with your name)
 * `touch textbook_work/firstname_lastname/.keep` (this just creates a blank file)